continue reading hover preload topbar hover preload widget hover preload

-I have spent the last couple years working on a Master’s in Organizational Leadership at Eastern University.
-I am thankful to be nearing the end of my program now, but one thing I will miss is my frequent trips to the city of Philadelphia.
-I have learned to love Philly.
+I spent a few years working on one of my degrees at Eastern University.
+I loved the frequent trips to the city of Philadelphia.
+I learned to love Philly.
 In spite of being one of the largest cities in the United States, Philly has a very friendly, residential feel to it.
+Cheryl and I continue to return when we can.

 I am frequently asked for travel tips for the city, so I thought I would share my top 10 suggestions.
 Knowing you will automatically track down the touristy historical spots, I decided to share my picks that may or may not be in on the standard weekend tour, but places that you do not want to miss.
 Philly is an excellent city in which to walk, so if you are only visiting Philly for a short time, put your walking shoes on and check out: